fern-proxy/fern-proxy/examples/README.md

 # Example

-At the moment there is only one basic example, which showcases a _dummy_ data masking feature for a PostgreSQL datastore.
+At the moment there is only one basic example, which showcases the data masking feature with for a PostgreSQL datastore.
+Two masking strategies are available.
-While simple in appearance, a full Query/Response cycle is demonstrated, with **all** data rows being processed.

-The dummy data masking transformation is replacing every `o` with an `*`.
-It is kind of a worse case scenario as the masking is applied to _every_ single field in _each_ row, without filtering on column names by choice, parsing every byte of every DataRow returned as response, etc. Really a terrible design. :-)
+The data masking enabled in the `config.toml` configuration file applies a shape-preserving caviar strategy on some columns, replacing each alphanumeric character with a `*`, preserving therefore spacing, emptiness, and punctuation.
+Such masking strategy isn't ideal from a privacy perspective, as it leaks both length and general aspect information on the original data.

+A fixed-length caviar strategy, not leaking such information, can be enabled by simply changing the `strategy` setting in the `config.toml` configuration file.

+Columns subject to data masking are configurable in `config.toml` as well.

 ## Architecture